Is there financial assistance to attend a Pre-College Program?

 Should I bring spending money?

-Spending money isn’t required; however, participants will have access in the evenings to FUEL (an on-campus convenience store).
-FUEL will offer snack items, drinks, pizza, and limited sundry items.
-Souvenirs will be available from The College Store; t-shirts average $12 with sweatshirts averaging $30.
+Spending money isn’t required.
+However, participants will have access to FUEL (an on-campus convenience store) in the evenings.
+FUEL offers snack items, drinks, pizza, and limited sundry items.
+Souvenirs can be purchased from The College Store.

 What if I need to cancel my registration?